sofiakali/frontend-cookbook/pages/implementation/DeepLinks.md

 ## How to deeplink

 All you need to do is to make few static files publicly accessible at your webpage.
-It's comming with a restriction, it can't be

 There are two files: